 There's more to the stupa area than just the white dome itself.
 Do set aside a full morning or afternoon to explore the area surrounding it.

 Just watch out for the monkeys!
 Check out the full guide to Swayambhunath Monkey Temple.

 A small but pleasant garden restaurant.
 Aside from the nice garden and pond the Garden of Dreams biggest attraction's being away from the crowds and traffic of Thamel.

-Boudhanath is on of the largest Stupa's in all Nepal.
+Boudhanath is one of the largest Stupa's in all Nepal.
 It's so large walking around on its white dome is permitted.
-Surrounding the Stupa is Thrangu Monastery, a bevy of souvenir shops and cafes.
-The top of the stupa is currently under reconstuction and should be completed by the end of the year.
+Surrounding the Stupa is Guru Lhakhang, a bevy of souvenir shops and cafes.
+The top of the stupa is currently under reconstruction and should be completed by the end of the year.

 For more information including entrance fees, directions and accommodation check out the guide to Boudhanath stupa.